GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Introduction

-A large body of recent efforts for object grasping has focused on solving 4DoF $(x, y, z, yaw)$ object-agnostic grasping, where the gripper is forced to approach objects from above.
-The major drawbacks of these approaches are that (1) they do not take into account the semantic function or label of the object, and (2) they inevitably limit the interaction possibilities with the object.
-For instance, they are not able to distinguish objects from each other and are not able to grasp a horizontally placed plate.
-These limitations motivate the study of ``\textit{learning to grasp familiar objects}'', where the robot is able to recognize the label of the object and its gripper is free to approach objects from any arbitrary direction it can reach.
+Robots are becoming increasingly accessible to the public, finding applications in various non-industrial settings such as homes, hospitals, and shopping malls.
+This growing accessibility highlights the importance of developing reliable object grasping and manipulation capabilities, as robots must interact with a diverse range of novel objects in dynamic and unforeseen environments (see Fig.~\ref{fig:example}).
+A significant portion of recent research on object grasping has concentrated on addressing 4 Degrees of Freedom (4DoF) challenges, specifically in achieving object-agnostic grasping.
+In such approaches, the gripper is typically oriented to approach objects from an overhead perspective (i.e., top-down grasp).
+However, these methods exhibit notable limitations: (\textit{i}) they do not take into account the semantic function or label of the object, and (\textit{ii}) they inherently restrict the range of interaction possibilities with the object.
+For example, they cannot distinguish between different objects and struggle to grasp horizontally positioned items like plates.
+These limitations motivate the study of ``\textit{learning to grasp familiar objects}'', where the robot can recognize the label of the object, and its gripper is free to approach objects from any arbitrary direction it can reach.
+This approach aims to enhance the versatility and adaptability of robotic grasping in real-world scenarios.